JulianaMZ/Rareando.com/README.md

-## General Info  :musical_keyboard:
+## General Info  :space_invader:
 ***
- Landing page development for a musical instrument company that plans to sell its flagship product: an electronic drum kit.
+E-commerce with simple functionality so that customers can add the most exclusive products to their shopping cart and add or remove items.
  <p>The objective is to make a replica of the design of the landing page proposed by the client with the priority that the user can interact with the drumkit, in such a way that when he clicks on each of the "pads" a different sound is emitted.</p>

  ***